crate/cratedb-examples/by-language/scala-spark-http/README.md

     );

 When applicable for your environment, you may want to consider to replace `scalaj.http` with async calls like `akka.http` or `AsyncHttpClient`.
 You may also want to explore if connection pooling is useful in your environment, and if JDBC calls leveraging the PostgreSQL wire protocol are more convenient for your particular case.

+Saying this, note that this example uses [CrateDB's HTTP bulk operations] to ingest data, which is currently the most efficient way to do it.

+[CrateDB's HTTP bulk operations]: https://cratedb.com/docs/guide/performance/inserts/bulk.html

 You can run this example with [sbt]: